Elizabeth Key Grinstead (1630–1665)

 The colony required that all illegitimate children be indentured for a period of apprenticeship until they “came of age” and could begin working to support themselves.
 When Key was six, her father placed her in the custody of Humphrey Higginson for a nine-year indenture.
 Key died shortly after the indenture was arranged.
 Higginson, a wealthy tobacco planter, was expected to act as guardian of Elizabeth Key until she reached the age of fifteen.

 When Elizabeth was ten, Higginson transferred her indenture to John Mottram, the first white settler in Northumberland County, Virginia.
 Mottram took Elizabeth to the undeveloped region in 1640.
 In 1650, he paid for the passage of twenty young English white indentured servants to his plantation, Coan Hall.
 Sixteen-year-old William Grinstead was among those servants.
-Grinstead and Elizabeth Key began a relationship and had a child, whom they named John.
-They were prohibited from marrying, however, because Grinstead hadn’t served his indenture and Elizabeth Key, who should have been set free in 1645, was still held in indentured status.
+Grinstead and Elizabeth Key began a relationship and had a child whom they named John.
+They were prohibited from marrying, however, because Grinstead hadn’t served his indenture, and Elizabeth Key, who should have been set free in 1645, was still held in indentured status.

-When Mottram died in 1655, the heirs of his estate classified Elizabeth Key and her infant child as Negro slaves and thus property of the estate.
+When Mottram died in 1655, the heirs of his estate classified Elizabeth Key and her infant child as Negro slaves and, thus, property of the estate.
 William Grinstead, now an attorney, brought suit on behalf of Elizabeth and their son, claiming that she was a free woman and an indentured servant with a freeborn son.
 He argued that she had been illegally kept in servitude ten years beyond her term.

 The court ruled in favor of Elizabeth Grinstead, granting her and her child freedom.
 The court said that according to longstanding English common law, the legal status of the father determined the status of the child and that Elizabeth’s father was a free Englishman.
-It was also influenced by the precedent set in other cases which said a practicing Christian could not be enslaved.
+It was also influenced by precedents set in other cases, which said that a practicing Christian could not be enslaved.
 Further, the court ordered the Mottram estate to compensate Key with corn and clothes for her ten lost years.
 The court decision was upheld by the Virginia House of Burgesses, which appointed a special committee to investigate the matter.

-In 1656 Grinstead and Key legally married and had a second son before he died in early 1661.
+In 1656, Grinstead and Key legally married and had a second son before he died in early 1661.
 Elizabeth Grinstead would remarry a widower, John Parse.
 Upon his death, she and her sons, John and William Grinstead II, inherited five hundred acres of land.
 Elizabeth Key Grinstead died on January 20, 1665.

 Ironically, the Grinstead case prompted the Virginia Assembly to codify laws regarding racial slavery.
-In 1660 it declared that from that point forward, all blacks held in indentured servitude would be considered enslaved for life.
+In 1660, it declared that from that point forward, all Blacks held in indentured servitude would be considered enslaved for life.
 The prohibition against enslaving Christians was also removed.
-In 1662 the assembly upended longstanding English common law by declaring that the legal status of a child followed its mother rather than father.
-The legislation established the principle known as partus sequitur ventrum which made slavery multigenerational by ensuring that any child born to a female slave, regardless of paternity, would be a slave for life unless explicitly declared free.
+In 1662, the assembly upended longstanding English common law by declaring that the legal status of a child followed its mother rather than father.
+The legislation established the principle known as partus sequitur ventrum, which made slavery multigenerational by ensuring that any child born to a female slave, regardless of paternity, would be a slave for life unless explicitly declared free.